 The cable and fuse size fitted by the manufacturer can sometimes seem to contradict standard cable current ratings.
 A typical example of this is a modern kettle.
 The kettle in our office is rated at 2.2kW, fitted with a 0.75mm2 cable, and protected by a 13A fuse.
 This initially seems incorrect as a 0.75mm2 cable is normally rated at just 6A and our kettle is drawing nearly 10A.
-However, if the manufacturer has fitted a cable that is less than 2m in length, BS1363 can allow a higher current rating and fuse size.
+However, if the manufacturer has fitted a cable that is less than 2m in length and fitted with a non-rewirable plug, BS1363 can allow a higher current rating and fuse size.

 Note a - The figure in brackets indicates the fuse rating when a non rewirable plug is used with certain types of equipment where the use of a 5A fuse link is necessary because of the high instantaneous inrush current.

 Note c - The figure in brackets indicates the flexible cord size which may be used for cord sets where non-rewirable plugs are used with a maximum flexible cord length of 2m.